AdobeDocs/experience-platform.en/help/sources/tutorials/api/explore/database-nosql.md

 ## Next steps

 By following this tutorial, you have explored your database, found the path of the table you wish to ingest into Platform, and obtained information regarding its structure.
-You can use this information in the next tutorial to [collect data from your database or NoSQL system and bring it into Platform](../collect/database-nosql.md).
+You can use this information in the next tutorial to [collect data from your database and bring it into Platform](../collect/database-nosql.md).